Relocation Lawyer in Morristown, NJ, Assisting with Parental Move-Away Cases in Morris County and Throughout North Jersey

 Relocating with your kids after divorce isn't simple.
 A new job calls your name.
 Family needs you closer.
 But custody agreements can turn simple dreams into complex challenges that demand the guidance of an experienced Morris County child relocation attorney.

-At M. Hart Divorce & Family Law, we help Morris County parents write their next chapter.
-Whether you're planning a move or responding to one, we stand ready to protect your rights and your precious bond with your children.
+I am Michele Hart, and at M. Hart Divorce & Family Law, I help Morris County parents write their next chapter.
+Whether you're planning a move or responding to one, I stand ready to protect your rights and your precious bond with your children.

-Contact us and discuss your situation with our Morris County child relocation attorney today.
-We can help you figure out the legal steps that protect your and your child’s best interests.
+Contact me and discuss your situation with a Morris County child relocation attorney today.
+I can help you figure out the legal steps that protect your and your child’s best interests.

 Understanding Child Relocation Laws in New Jersey